Today’s The Jewish Holiday Where You’re Meant To Get Wine-Drunk For Feminism

-Rabban Shimon ben Gamliel writes:
+Rabban Shimon ben Gamliel writes (Ta’anit, Chapter 4):

-There were no happier days for the people of Israel than the Fifteenth of Av and Yom Kippur, since on these days the daughters of Israel/Jerusalem go out dressed in white and dance in the vineyards.
-What were they saying?: Young man, consider whom you choose (to be your wife)?
-(Ta’anit, Chapter 4)
+“There were no happier days for the people of Israel than the Fifteenth of Av and Yom Kippur, since on these days the daughters of Israel/Jerusalem go out dressed in white and dance in the vineyards.
+What were they saying?: Young man, consider whom you choose (to be your wife)

 But it gets so much more feminist than that…

-That it celebrates the day in the Torah when the right of women to inherit land was legally recognized.
+It celebrates the day in the Torah when the right of women to inherit land was legally recognized.